tarlepp/how-to-use-phpunit/README.md

 git clone https://github.com/tarlepp/how-to-use-phpunit.git
 ```

-Or alternatively just download those codes as a zip archive and extract those
+Or alternatively just download codes as a zip archive and extract that to your
-into your computer.
+computer.

 ### Install packages